 Weight: 65 to 90 pounds

-Physical Characteristics: Muscular, powerful, square-built, large dog; harsh, coarse, dense, flat single coat with a distinct set of bushy eyebrows and beard; come in solid white, white and orange and white with brown markings; markings can be roan or solid colors
+Physical Characteristics: Muscular, powerful, square-built, large body; coarse, dense, flat single coat; bushy eyebrows and beard; comes in solid white, white and orange, and white with brown markings; markings can be roan or solid colors

 10 of 10